alivesay/TazUO/src/ClassicUO.Client/LegionScripting/docs/notes.md

+---
+title: Additional notes
-# Additional notes
+description: Additional notes and information regarding the Python scripting API.
+---

 These are additional notes and information regarding the Python scripting API.
-This is for information not automatically generated in the [API docs](API.md)
+This is for information not automatically generated in the [API docs](../api/)

 ## Misc
 - Adding `_` to the beggining of python script file names will make them not show in-game.
 (For example: `_test.py`)